-44. The Kusmore spill over the right bank, the features of which are more particularly described later on under the report of the year 1876-77 was also severe.
-It happened, moreover, that in its passage towards the Manchur lake, the volume of the inundation was much augmented by a heavy fall of rain in the Cutchee hills, and that later on when the water had reached and filled the Manchur lake, another heavy fall of rain occurred in that locality.
-These combined floods and rain falls caused the Aral river and other outlets of the Manchur lake to overflow their banks-the waters united in one continuous flood and topped the railway embankment from Bhan to Sehwan.
-The station building at Sehwan was submerged to such a depth that a entering by one door passed out through another.
+The Kusmore spill over the right bank, the features of which are more 44. particularly described later on under the Indus spills, right bank, report of the year 1876-77 was also severe.
+It happened, moreover, that in its passage towards the Manchur lake, the volume of the inundation was much augmented by a heavy fall of rain iu the Cutchee hills, and that later on when the water had reached and filled the Manchur lake, another heavy fall of rain occurred in that locality.
+These combined floods and rain falls caused the Aral river and other outlets of the Manchur lake to overflow their banks-the waters Railway submerged from Bhan to Schwan. united in one continuous flood and topped the railway embankment from Bhan to Sehwan.
+The station building at Sehwan was submerged to such a depth that a boat Schwan Station submerged. entering by one door passed out through another.